d3clane/llvm_pass/README.md

 <img src="ReadmeAssets/imgs/control_flow_test1_dyn_part.png" width="50%" />

 And this image perfectly matches the previous def/use graph.
-These two representations are very convenient for using together.
+These two representations are very convenient when using together.

 ## Memory Alloc Use Pass